 This classic Peruvian layered potato-and-chicken salad adds blue-sky creativity to your salad menu.
 It’s hearty enough to serve as a lunch entrée and also ideal as a bar snack or shared appetizer.Recipe Courtesy of Andina Restaurant in Portland, OR

-Place the potatoes in a large saucepan, cover with cold salted water and bring to a boil.
+Place the purple potatoes in a large saucepan, cover with cold salted water and bring to a boil.
 Reduce the heat and simmer until very tender, about 20 minutes.
 Let cool.

 Peel the potatoes and pass through a food mill or ricer (or simply mash very finely) into a large bowl.

 Knead lightly with gloved hands, slowly drizzling in oil, as needed, until it reaches a dough-like consistency.
 Add the lime juice and season to taste with salt.
 Refrigerate until cold and firm, about 2 hours.

 Put the chicken, onion, carrot and mint into a large saucepan, adding just enough water to cover, and bring to a slow boil.